vacp2p/rfc/content/docs/rfcs/70/README.md

 The main security characteristics of the protocol are: Message confidentiality and authentication, sender authentication, membership agreement, post-remove and post-update security, and forward secrecy and post-compromise security.
 The MLS protocol achieves: low-complexity, group integrity, synchronization and extensibility.

-## Authentication service

-NIZK proofs (such as Bulletproofs or SNARKs) allow users to authenticate without any need for them to submit any compromising data.
-And with the verifier not needing to set any interaction with the prover.

-It is required to have a smart contract including a function to handle user registration.
-This implies that the smart contract should maintain or have access to a storage service managing the list of verified users.

-### User registration

-- Users will provide their Ethereum address as identifier together with a NIZK proof proving knowledge of the associated secret key.
-Users send this information to the smart contract.

-> It is important to note that one uses the secret key of the keypair needed to derive the Ethereum addess.

-- Upon reception of the registration request, the smart contract initiates the verification of the provided NIZK proof.
-If the verification process is successful, the smart contract includes the Ethereum address to a list of authorized users.

-> Question: is it possible for the smart contract to store this information as an array for example?

-### Authentication process

-- Users willing to access the service MUST generate a new NIZK proof demonstrating possession of the private key associated to their Ethereum address.
-This NIZK proof is generated locally by users.
-- The NIZK proof is submitted to the smart contract.
-- The smart contract verifies the NIZK proof.
-If verification is successful, the smart contract grants access to the service.

-> This last part needs to be careful with gas consumption.

 ## Cryptographic suites
 Each MLS session uses a single cipher suite that specifies the primitives to be used in group key computations.
 The cipher suite MUST use:
 - `X488` as Diffie-Hellman function.